ventureoo/nvidia-tweaks/README.md

-Currently, starting with driver branch 515 and higher, NVIDIA has support for GBM API, which made it possible to run Sway and wlroots-like window managers, and also significantly improved Wayland sessions in GNOME/KDE Plasma.
-However, this implementation still has a number of problems, the main one being flickering when using XWayland/OpenGL acceleration in applications.
+Currently, starting with driver branch 515 and higher, NVIDIA has support for GBM API, which made it possible to run Sway and wlroots-like window managers, and also significantly improved Wayland sessions in GNOME/KDE Plasma. ~~However, this implementation still has a number of problems, the main one being flickering when using XWayland/OpenGL acceleration in applications.
 As described [here](https://forums.developer.nvidia.com/t/nvidia-495-on-sway-tutorial-questions-arch-based-distros/192212/78), this problem is caused by the fact that the NVIDIA driver only supports the new OpenGL explicit sync instead of implicit sync.
 So I recommend you to use only native support in Wayland applications wherever possible, and avoid OpenGL acceleration.
 It looks pretty ridiculous, but it's a workable solution.
-With the Vulkan backend in Sway I haven't found any obvious problems with rendering.
-So, here's a set of environment variables to help you survive on NVIDIA using Wayland:
+With the Vulkan backend in Sway I haven't found any obvious problems with rendering.~~ The information above is out of date.
+Artifacts and blinks have been fixed in sway-git/wlroots-git, please build them from AUR and install the latest driver (525+).
+There is no need to use Vulkan.
+I would also like to point out that GNOME Wayland and Plasma Wayland are now working at a pretty good level, it's not perfect, but progress is significant.
+So, here's a set of environment variables to help you  on NVIDIA using Wayland:

 ```
-export SDL_VIDEODRIVER=wayland
+export SDL_VIDEODRIVER=wayland # Can break some native games
 export XDG_SESSION_TYPE=wayland
 export QT_QPA_PLATFORM=wayland
 export MOZ_ENABLE_WAYLAND=1
 export GBM_BACKEND=nvidia-drm
 export __GLX_VENDOR_LIBRARY_NAME=nvidia
 export WLR_NO_HARDWARE_CURSORS=1
-export WLR_RENDERER=vulkan
 export KITTY_ENABLE_WAYLAND=1
 ```